adavarski/Hetzner-Case-Study/README.md

 ## 3. Kubernetes: Hetzner Cloud

+Hetzner is ideal for setting up a Kubernetes Clusters on VPS (Hetzner Cloud VMs)/Dedicated-Servers (bare-metal) and also Hetzner becomes a 100% Kubernetes solution resently (with features like k8s Hetzner Cloud Controller Manager & Hetzner Cloud Storage (CSI) and adding cloud native load balancer with Kubernetes support).

 Kubernetes is a container orchestration tool developed by Google which helps to deploy software solutions with complex architectures like microservices.
 Since its launch in 2014 it has experienced great growth and a it’s a key piece of many DevOps/Dev/QA/Production infrastructures.
 With Kubernetes (k8s) cluster management is very easy.

 Note: k8s clusters provisioning/deploy :

 - kubespray/Rancher/RKE for k8s PRODUCTION clusters running on hcloud dedicated servers or VMs (we will use terraform/ansible(optional) for provisioning infrastructure)
-- k3s (for k8s DEVELOPMENT/QA clusters/environments) or kubeadm-based/RKE-based/Rancher-based k8s clusters running on-prem/home or on hcloud dedicated servers/VMs
+- k3s (for k8s DEVELOPMENT/QA clusters/environments) or kubeadm-based/RKE-based/Rancher-based k8s clusters running on Hetzner CloudVMs or Home/On-Prem infra.
 - Use k8s Operators/Helm Charts/YAML manifests for creating k8s deployments/workloads (PaaS/SaaS services).

 ### 3.2.
 Deploy the Hetzner Cloud Controller Manager (CCM)
 In order to integrate with Hetzner Cloud they have developed a “Kubernetes Cloud Controller Manager”.
 This will need access to the Hetzner Cloud, so we need to create another API Token.